 - McMaster University

 - University of Alberta

 - How do I apply to a Canadian University/College?

 By submitting all the necessary documentation and additional obligatory procedures via online routes.
 The answer will also be sent to you via mail.

-Not necessarily, if your target province is one of the English speaking provinces you must provide proof of sufficiency in English language yet if you are looking forward to studying in a francophone province just the same, you must submit proof of proficiency in French Language. *Exceptions are always present.
+Not necessarily, if your target province is one of the English speaking provinces you must provide proof of sufficiency in the English language yet if you are looking forward to studying in a francophone province just the same, you must submit proof of proficiency in the French Language. *Exceptions are always present.

 Although an undergraduate degree is commonly mandatory to continue the postgraduate studies this might not always be the case.
 Commonly graduate degrees involve research upon a specific subject not having a degree doesn’t make you unfit for the program as long as you have all the necessary theoretical and literature knowledge packed.
-Normally in a postgraduate program you have a mentor that supervises all your doings just as they are charged to evaluate via interviews and other means if you are suitable for engaging in the program.
+Normally in a postgraduate program, you have a mentor that supervises all your doings just as they are charged to evaluate via interviews and other means if you are suitable for engaging in the program.